Ravenstine/skillex/README.md

 - Easily handle many complex states within a skill.
 - Compile your intent schema from your skill configuration.
 Never be baffled at synatx errors in your schema.†

+**NOTE:** A bunch of things are subject to change, including how the skill fundamentally is run and installed.
+For the time being, treat this thing as a toy.

 ## Structure

 A skill is configured almost entirely through YAML files called "pills".
 If you are familiar with [how to write YAML](https://learnxinyminutes.com/docs/yaml/), then you know how to write a skill with pills.
 An entire skill can be represented in a single pill(entrypoint.yml), or multiple pills can be used to represent groups of states(e.x. different "scenes" in a text adventure game).